-Security Considerations for the Maintenance of Campus Facilities

-Fort Valley State University is committed to campus safety and security.
-At the University locks, landscaping and outdoor lighting are designed for safety and security.
-Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
+Security Considerations for the Maintenance of Campus Facilities provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Sidewalks and building entrances are illuminated to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Light fixtures that are out are reported to Plant Operations for replacement or repair.